electron/electron/docs/api/app.md

 executed.
 It is possible that a window cancels the quitting by returning `false` in `beforeunload` handler.

-## app.terminate()

-Quit the application directly, it will not try to close all windows so cleanup code will not run.

 ## app.getPath(name)

 * `name` String